On Pipelines as Code we started to get a nice documentation website on :

 There is a nice check box, that says “Generate Preview URL on Pull Request”

 which seems to do what we want but it doesn’t.
-So far it seems that Pull Request
+So far it seems that Pull Request coming from forks are not processed only the one from branch coming

 from the same repository where the pull request is.

-Since we do our own dogfood and we want anyway to use Pipelines as Code
+Since we do our own dogfood and we want anyway to use Pipelines as Code and

-as much as possible, I started to implement a preview environement
+Tekton as much as possible, I started to implement a preview environement

 mechanism to get a link with the changes from the pull request if the doc/